qorix-group/score/docs/process/roles/index.rst

    :tags: cross_functional
    :contains: rl__module_lead, rl__safety_manager, rl__quality_manager, rl__security_manager, rl__contributor, rl__committer

-   The module team is responsible for all artifacts within the module SEooCs.
+   The module team is responsible for all artefacts within the module SEooCs.
 Each module has only one responsible team but a team may also be responsible for several (small) modules.